-Dreamers are idealistic and deeply sensitive.
+The Mediator, also sometimes known as The Dreamer, is idealistic and deeply sensitive.
 They are characterized by their loyal and gentle nature.
 Beneath their easygoing disposition runs a fixed passion for the causes they believe in and the people they selflessly care for.

 Introverted Intuition Function (Ni)

 Introverted Intuition is the ability to grasp a sense of underlying patterns or plans.
 With Introverted Intuition, a person can easily process information that would usually be hard to understand and dissect.
 Unlike Extroverted Intuition, which seeks a number of different solutions and possibilities, Ni users are more focused in their efforts, which allows them to come up with a singular, more synthesized solution.
 Because of this precision, people with dominant Ni are often confident in their abilities to succeed, as they have proven their problem-solving and leadership skills.

 Introverted Intuition works deep below surface level, which is why it can often appear almost magical to the outside world.
 It’s not unusual for people dominant in Ni to have very concise hunches, and their gut feelings almost never fail them.
 Their powers, however, are anything but otherworldly.
 In order to form conclusions, Introverted Intuition uses information from the other cognitive functions as pieces to solve a puzzle.
 Extroverted Sensing comes particularly handy to Ni users in these cases.